Inspiaaa/HCoroutines/README.md

   - `Co.Parallel(co1, co2, ...)`
   - Runs multiple coroutines in parallel and waits for all to finish.

+- `WaitForAnyCoroutine`
+  - `Co.WaitForAny(co1, co2, ...)`
+  - Runs multiple coroutines in parallel and exits as soon as any one of them finishes.

 - `SequentialCoroutine`
   - `Co.Sequence(co1, co2, ...)`
   - Runs the passed coroutines in sequence, one after another.